Experiment

 Readability Checker

-Paste any text and quickly measure how easy it is to read with sentence-level stats and Flesch scoring.
+Paste any text and quickly measure how easy it is to read with sentence-level stats and Flesch scoring (a formula that grades text from 0 to 100 based on word and sentence length).

 Best for